mazonowicz/mazonowicz.github.io/_posts/2013-12-09-Rail-Trail-Bail.md

 ![image](https://farm8.staticflickr.com/7352/11241330756_6ba056fef2_c.jpg)

-I had been informed that the road from Coromandel to Thames was very pleasant to cycle along, but as I drove along there through the numerous blind corners and past the not infrequent slips I realised that that was *bollocks*.
+I had been informed that the road from Coromandel to Thames was very pleasant to cycle on, but as I drove along there through the numerous blind corners and past the not infrequent slips I realised that that was *bollocks*.
 Riding along that road today would be both miserable and scary.
 So I came up with a backup plan - park in Thames and ride to Te Aroha along the Rail Trail.
 Maybe ride back the same day.

 ![image](https://farm4.staticflickr.com/3720/11241370306_7ff89fb003_c.jpg)